W. P. Coates

 William Peyton "Pat" Coates (1883, Kinsale – 8 August 1963) was an Irish labour activist and communist who was active in the sphere of Anglo-Soviet relations.

+Biography

-In 1901 he took a clerical position on the railways in 1901, and by 1903 was a member of the Railway Clerks Association and subsequently its successor, the Transport Salaries Staffs Association.
+In 1901, he took a clerical position on the railways, and by 1903 was a member of the Railway Clerks Association and subsequently its successor, the Transport Salaries Staffs Association.
 He joined the Social Democratic Federation, later joining the British Socialist Party (BSP).

-In 1913 he married Zelda Kahan.
+In 1913, he married Zelda Kahan.

 He became the BSP's National Organiser in March 1919 and was involved in founding the Communist Party of Great Britain.

-In September 1919 when the National Hands Off Russia Committee was formed at a conference in Manchester, Coates became its secretary.
+In September 1919, when the National Hands Off Russia Committee was formed at a conference in Manchester, Coates became its secretary.
 He filled this post until the Ramsay MacDonald government established diplomatic relations with the U.S.S.R.
 The committee was then transformed into the Anglo-Russian Parliamentary Committee.
 Coates retained the position of secretary of this organisation until his death.